patrickschu/tgdp/summer16/mapping/vowel_measurements_protocol.md

 Logs are [here](www.utexas.edu)

 ###Measure in Praat using [Tyler's Script](http://lingtools.uoregon.edu/scripts/vowel_capture_aug09.praat) (adapted v on HD)
+If several tokens in one recording, use the first one.

 Collect all output in a folder
 **To Do:**
 Add Textgridmaker to gildertfinder script